Arpita-deb/Bellabeat-fitness-app/README.md

 * Daily sedentary minutes
 * Duration of sleeping (light, normal or over sleep)

 As these variables are closely related to each other, one factor affects the others.
-Using the information from those matrices the Bellabeat app can further give information about user's weight, heart rate, cholesterol level, and suggest healthy eating habits, recommend physical exercises and back up their claims by providing scientific facts.
+Using the information from those matrices the Bellabeat app can further give information about user's weight, heart rate, cholesterol level, hydration level and suggest healthy eating habits, recommend physical exercises and back up their claims by providing scientific facts.

 Some recommendation for the Bellabeat app: